Multiple Testing and Variable Selection along the path of the Least Angle Regression: Assumptions, Variance Estimation and Admissible Procedures

-\begin{remark} Let us give an example to show that {\eqref{e:stopping_rule}} implies some restriction.
-Suppose for example that we want to decide wether the target $\beta^0$ is two sparse or one sparse.
-A natural rule is to look at the second knot $\lambda_2$, if $\text{‘‘}\,\lambda_2 > \mathrm{(some\ threshold)}\text{''}$ chose $ m=2$ otherwise $m=1$ .
-This rule does not meet {\eqref{e:stopping_rule}}, since looking at $\lambda_2$ we can choose only sizes $m$ greater or equal to 2. \end{remark}
+\begin{remark} We now give an example to show that {\eqref{e:stopping_rule}} implies some restriction.
+Suppose, for example, that we want to decide wether the target~$\beta^0$ is two sparse or one sparse.
+A natural decision rule is to look at large values of the second knot~$\lambda_2$, if~$\text{‘‘}\,\lambda_2 > \mathrm{(some\ threshold)}\text{''}$ choose~$ m=2$ otherwise choose~$m=1$.
+This rule does not satisfy~\eqref{e:stopping_rule}, since looking at~$\lambda_2$ we can choose only sizes~$m$ greater than or equal to 2. \end{remark}